sammaadaniel30/practical_work_ii_oop/files/README.md

 Implemented the StreamReader and StreamWriter in their respective pages.

 Did a method to make the header and create the file if any of these did not exist or were not created.

+### 25/05/2025 ###

+Changed the name of the folder solution to be named to the name src.
+As the project statement states.